2024 United States state legislative elections explained

 See main article: 2024 Vermont Senate election and 2024 Vermont House of Representatives election.

-All of the seats of the Vermont Senate and the Vermont House of Representatives are up for election in 2024.
-Democrats currently control both chambers.
+All of the seats of the Vermont Senate and the Vermont House of Representatives were up for election in 2024.
+Republicans made significant gains in both legislative chambers, breaking the Democratic supermajorities in each.[20]

 + colspan="5" Vermont Senate